On the creation of pledges of rights and the realization of pledged objects or rights

 Statutory pledges of rights arise by law without the need for a separate agreement.
 They serve to secure the creditor’s justified claims against the debtor.
 They entitle the creditor to realize the seized property or rights (such as company shares) if the debtor does not meet his obligations.

 Contractual pledges of rights arise through a contractual agreement between the pledgor (debtor) and the pledgee (creditor).
 In contrast to statutory pledges, which arise by operation of law, contractual pledges of rights are based on an explicit agreement between the parties.
-Prerequisites:
+Prerequisites: Pledge agreement: Contractual agreement on the pledge.
+Transfer of possession: Transfer or at least indirect constitution of possession in favor of the pledgee.
+Certainty: The pledged objects must be determinable.
+They serve as security for the fulfillment of a claim by giving the creditor the right to utilize a specific item if the debtor does not fulfill his contractual obligations, the repayment agreement of his loan in part or in full.

 Enforcement and realization of the pledge of rights